-Furthermore, Directive 31/1999 on landfill stipulated that Member States were obliged to reduce the amount of biodegradable municipal waste going to landfills to 75 % by 16 July 2006, to 50 % by 16 July 2009 and to 35 % by 16 July 2016 and to 10% until 2035.
+Furthermore, Directive 31/1999 on landfill stipulated that EU Member States were obliged to reduce the amount of biodegradable municipal waste going to landfills to 75 % by 16 July 2006, to 50 % by 16 July 2009, to 35 % by 16 July 2016 and to 10% until 2035.
 The reduction was calculated on the basis of the total amount of biodegradable municipal waste produced in 1995.
 The Directive has led to countries adopting different strategies to avoid sending the organic fraction of municipal waste to landfill, namely composting (including fermentation), incineration and pre-treatment, such as mechanical-biological treatment (including physical stabilisation).

 Mechanical biological treatment (MBT) and sorting of waste are not covered directly as categories in the reporting of municipal waste treatment.
 These types of pre-treatment require an additional final treatment.
 In practice, the amounts delivered to mechanical biological treatment or sorting should be reported on the basis of the subsequent final treatment steps.
 However, the way these amounts are allocated to the four treatment categories (incineration, landfilling, recycling and composting) varies significantly and some countries report only on the first (pre-)treatment step.